 When it is necessary to categorise hazardous areas into zones, the expertise of Exvira Oy comes in handy.
-Creating hazardous area zone classification means creating a document that specifies the zoning and scopes the hazards according to the explosive substance and duration of the potentially explosive atmosphere.
+Creating hazardous area classification means creating a document that specifies the zoning and scopes the hazards according to the explosive substance and duration of the potentially explosive atmosphere.

-We can create Hazardous Area Zone Classification documentation to a range of premises.
+We can create Hazardous Area Classification documentation to a range of premises.
 For example, chemical plants, food and foodstuff factories, thermal plants, waste management centres and hazardous waste facilities, dockyards and harbours, engineering workshops, depots, repair shops, furniture factories, carpentry factories, bakeries, and more, with over 30 years of experience.
 We also create documentation for comprehensive schools and vocational schools as well as premises owned by local councils and consortiums of municipalities.
 We can create documentation for any premises that handle or store flammable liquids, gasses, or flammable dust materials.

-When is it necessary to create a Hazardous area zone classification document?
+When is it necessary to create a Hazardous area classification document?

 Hazardous area classification document must be created if a workplace stores or handles a significant amount of flammable liquids or flammable gasses, or if the production process creates flammable dusts.
-Exvira Oy has competency to create zone classifications.
+Exvira Oy has competency to create area classifications.
 Good knowledge of the premises and ability to assess potential explosive atmospheres ensures adept and safe zoning that is in conformity with the requirements.

 How to order hazardous area classification documentation:

-We create hazardous area zone classification documentation in Finland.
+We create hazardous area classification documentation in Finland.

 Exvira Oy has over 30 years of experience in classifying hazardous areas.